vmware/dod-compliance-and-automation/vcf/5.x/ansible/vmware-cloud-foundation-sddcmgr-5x-stig-ansible-hardening/README.md

 ## !!Important!!
 - Please read through the README carefully and familiarize yourself with the playbook and ansible before running this playbook
-- As always please ensure you have a backout plan if needed you can roll back the changes
+- As always please ensure you have a back out plan if needed you can roll back the changes
 - In order to run the Photon role it must be installed as a role so that this playbook may find it
 - This playbook has not been tested for forward or backward compatibility beyond the version of SDDC Manager listed under requirements.